TreeKat71/30DaysOfAirflow/day5_python_oper/README.md

 What's Next
 ------------
-Right now, we can get email (not implement actually) with S&P500 value everyday, but what if I only want to get the email when the value is higher than 3000.
+Right now, we can get email (not implement actually) with S&P500 value everyday, but what if I only want to get the email when the value is higher than 3000.How could this be done?

-How could this be done?
 We can still implement it with PythonOperator, but there is another feature called **Branch** and I will introduce it in the next section.